davidfrantz/force/docs/source/components/lower-level/wvdb/format.rst

 Daily tables are optional, but highly recommended.
 They contain a water vapor value for each coordinate, and there is one table for each day.
-Climatology tables are mandatory (unless DIR_WVPLUT = NULL).
+Climatology tables are mandatory (unless ``DIR_WVPLUT = NULL``).
-L2PS uses the climatology tables if a daily table is unavailable or if there is a fill value in the daily table.
+:ref:`l2ps` uses the climatology tables if a daily table is unavailable or if there is a fill value in the daily table.
 Therefore, the minimum requirement is to prepare the 12 climatology tables, one for each month.